TurboPack/SynEdit/readme.md

-`2026.05.08` Currently, this is just a temp repo created for a single [PR-297](https://github.com/TurboPack/SynEdit/pull/297)... which adds the ability to set the ControlFlow color to Green for `Continue` and `Break` statements

 # TurboPack SynEdit

 The master branch remains compatible with Delphi 12 Athens or later.
 You can also access the [11 Alexandira](https://github.com/TurboPack/SynEdit/tree/11Alexandria), [10.3 Rio](https://github.com/TurboPack/SynEdit/releases/tag/103RIO), [10.2 Tokyo](https://github.com/TurboPack/SynEdit/releases/tag/102Tokyo) and [10.1 Berlin](https://github.com/TurboPack/SynEdit/releases/tag/101Berlin) releases.
 Keep in mind they don't have the latest updates.